melisa-abuin/my-resume-online/README.md

 yarn dev
 ```

-## Technologies

-- Javascript
-- CSS
-- HTML

-## Frameworks and libraries

-- Next.js
-- React.js
-- Styled-components
-- Jest
-- Enzyme
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can start editing the page by modifying `pages/index.js`.
+The page auto-updates as you edit the file.

 ## Colors

-- Color names found in 'name that color' http://chir.ag/projects/name-that-color
+Colors names found in 'name that color' http://chir.ag/projects/name-that-color

 ## Deploy on Vercel

-- This application is conected and hosted with Vercel

-## Testing

-- This app is tested using Jest and Enzyme.
-Also coverage is over 97%!

-## Contributions

-* Contributions are welcome.
-Just create a Fork ([How to do it](http://kbroman.org/github_tutorial/pages/fork.html)), and the open a PR to discuss the changes.
-* Please check coverage in every change you add!
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.